dtudk/pythonsupport-page/docs/learn-more/vscode/index.rst

 Visual Studio Code
 ===================

-Similarly to IDLE, Visual Studio Code (VS Code) is a place to write your Python code.
-VS Code is great for larger projects.
+Similarly to :doc:`IDLE <../idle>`, Visual Studio Code (VS Code) is a place to write your Python code.
+VS Code is built for large projects.
-It is useful for things like debugging, organizing files and collaborating with other people for coding.
+It is useful for, but not limited to, debugging, organizing files, and collaborating on code with others.
-It also comes with extensions that can improve visual clarity, help you collaborate with others and a particularly useful type of file called Jupyter notebooks.
+It also comes with extensions that can improve visual clarity, help you collaborate with others and a particularly useful type of file called Jupyter Notebooks.

-We have created two tutorials that will introduce you to two different type of files and workflows:
+We have created some tutorials that will introduce you to different type of files and workflows:

 .. toctree::
    :maxdepth: 1